North Center Bank Building Could Become Housing For Domestic Violence Survivors

 The apartments would be a mix of 37 two-bedrooms, 81 one-bedrooms and 52 studios, according to plans.

-The building would have 110 underground parking spaces, 85 of which would be for residents while the remaining 25 would be for retail customers, according to plans.
+The building would have 110 parking spaces, 85 of which would be for residents while the remaining 25 would be for retail customers, according to plans.

 Some of the retail parking spaces could potentially include charging stations for electric vehicles or be used for a car-share program, Milanoski said.